-Welcome to PRVNT™, a multifaceted natural formula that fights UTIs in a new way.
-Our formula is robust and utilizes the latest in UTI research to give your urinary tract the best chance of preventing an infection.
-Two pills daily can support your urinary and digestive tract for a defense system that can keep UTIs in check.
+Our formula is robust and utilizes the latest in UTI research to give your urinary tract a great opportunity to flush out pathogenic bacteria from your urinary tract.
+Two pills daily can support your urinary and digestive tract for a defense system that can help keep your urinary tract in check.

-Sexual intercourse is one of the leading ways women contract UTIs.
-On many occasions, this isn't related to the hygiene of either person, rather, just the susceptibility from the scenario.
-Even after showering, bad bacteria can still be still present and can easily travel through the woman's short urethra and into the bladder.
+Sexual intercourse is one of the leading ways women can contract UTIs.
+Almost every case is not related to the hygiene of either partner, rather, just the susceptibility from the scenario.
+Even after showering, bad bacteria can still be still be present and can easily travel through the woman's short urethra and into the bladder.
 Although hygiene is important to reduce the risk of contracting a UTI, it isn't the only factor.

-PRVNT™ is safe to take every day, especially when compared to long term daily antibiotic use.
-Discuss with your doctor and add PRVNT™ to feel the difference.
+PRVNT®is safe to take every day, especially when compared to long-term daily antibiotic use.
+Discuss with PRVNT® with your our doctor and feel the PRVNT® difference.

 Hot flashes, night sweats, and sleep irregularities are common to experience when you are going through menopause.
 It is unfortunate that menopause sometimes leads to a higher risk of developing UTIs.

 Once a woman begins to go through menopause, her estrogen levels begin to drop, thus changing the composition of the urinary tract.
-For this reason, it can become easier for bad bacteria to manifest itself.
+This is one reason why it can become easier for bad bacteria to manifest itself.

 Also, bladder prolapse is more common after menopause.
 Prolapse happens when the front wall of the vagina is weakened – usually due to the stress of childbirth plus changes during menopause, repeated straining from heavy lifting and or constipation.
 The weakened vaginal wall that normally helps keep the bladder in place lets the bladder prolapse (or drop) into the vagina.
 In this position, the bladder can’t empty completely and bad bacteria can stay and multiply thus dramatically increasing the odds of a UTI.

 Diabetes or any medical condition that slows or stops the body from fighting infection increases your risk of UTIs.
 In fact, you’re 65% more likely to get a UTI if you have Type 2 diabetes.
 Sugar in the urine creates a breeding ground where bacteria can quickly multiply.
-Keeping blood sugar under control can help prevent UTIs.
+It might be best to keep blood sugar under control can help prevent UTIs.